-In the master bedroom, a calming vibe reigns supreme, away from the vibrant chaotic family life.
-"Our Murano glass lamps set the tone for a more romantic feel in the master bedroom," says Keenan.
-She opted for a feminine pink grasscloth wallpaper, and muted tones to soften the space.
+In the primary bedroom, a calming vibe reigns supreme, away from the vibrant chaotic family life.
+"Our Murano glass lamps set the tone for a more romantic feel in the primary bedroom," says Keenan.
+She opted for a feminine pink grasscloth wallpaper and muted tones to soften the space.

 The term "Primary Bedroom" is now widely used to describe the largest bedroom in the home, as it better reflects the space’s purpose.
 Many realtors, architects, interior designers, and the Real Estate Standards Association have recognized the potentially discriminatory connotations in the term "Master."
 Read more about our Diversity and Inclusion Pledge.

 While the young mom wanted her home to feel colorful and lived in, she opted for a more classic approach to their primary bath.
 "Right now, I am loving color for many reasons," she says—"mostly because having young children makes me want to be fun and not too severe.
 We have a playful, busy lifestyle and color fits the bill."
 While this rings true throughout the house, the Carrara marble bathroom served as a departure from the family's busy lifestyle.